Sitiaro/Ghosty/README.md

 ```
 $ python3.8 ghosty.py
 ```
-Login with the username and password of your account and use '.help' for a list of commands.
+**Login with the username and password of your account and use '.help' for a list of commands.**

-*------------------------*